CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 #### ISMS.1.M3 Creation of an information security guideline [Head of Institution]

-Security Policy Guidance must be summarized in an information security guideline to document the security objectives to be followed and the desired level of security for all employees.
+The security strategy messages need to be summarized in an information security guideline to document the security objectives to be followed and the desired level of security for all employees.
 With the security guideline, the public authorities / management commit themselves visibly to their responsibility for information security.

 When compiling the information security guideline, the following points should be noted: